For the first time this is a compiled record of the 1977/78 FA Cup run.

 That summer along with his newly appointed assistant, Jackie Marks, they rebuilt the side for what became that historic season.

-He named himself in the team and fittingly scored his final goal in the 3-1 win, becoming the clubs all time top scorer with 242 goals.
+He named himself in the team and fittingly scored his last goal in the 3-1 win, becoming the clubs all time top scorer with 242 goals.

 Assistant Manager/Coach – Jackie Marks